Virtual-Coffee/VC-Community-Docs/monthly-challenges/Healthy_Habits/facilitators-guide.md

 ## Slack Channels

-Slack public channels that we use for the challenge:
+Slack channels we use for the challenge:

 - `#announcement`
   - Initial announcement.